Where to Stay in Bangkok for Foodies

 Neopolitan Pizza

-Neopolitan Style Pizza in Bangkok
+Neapolitan Style Pizza in Bangkok

 THE ARRIVAL OF NEW YORK STYLE PIZZA IN BANGKOK

-Soho (South of Houston Street) is one of those fancy-schmancy neighborhoods in Lower Manhattan, with many popular old-school pizzerias dotted throughout the area.
+Soho (South of Houston Street) is one of those fancy-schmancy neighborhoods in lower Manhattan, with many popular old-school pizzerias dotted throughout the area.

 With SOHO pizza ads crammed in my face, I decided to try it out with my wife at their flagship restaurant on Sukhumvit Soi 11.